-The Georgia State University Police Department Pedestrian Safety Traffic Team was formed in the spring of 2002 in conjunction with Crime Prevention and the Governor's Office of Highway Safety (GOHS) to assist with traffic enforcement and pedestrian safety within the Georgia State University campus and downtown Atlanta.
-The team's goal is to help ensure safety on the city streets of Atlanta and to maintain a pedestrian-friendly traffic environment.
+The Pedestrian Safety Traffic Team was formed in spring 2002 in conjunction with Crime Prevention and the Governor's Office of Highway Safety to assist with traffic enforcement and pedestrian safety within the campus and in downtown Atlanta.
+The team's goal is to help ensure safety on the streets of Atlanta and to maintain a pedestrian-friendly traffic environment.

 The overall operation of this unit places emphasis on: